barryclark/jekyll-now/_posts/2015-11-03-Debugging-canvas-transforms.md

 </figure>

 Pretty nice.
 I think I'll try to build a little library to help with this.
 Hopefully that'll be helpful to someone before the Chrome team re-releases the Canvas Inspector as an extension! :)

+Some nice features would be a possibility to convert rotation angles from radians into degrees on the fly, use a specific logger object, filter out the things that should be logged.
+I can also imagine replaying actions step by step, and visualizing canvas transforms.